 We had a total of five days to spend on the rich coast, half of which were spent in La Fortuna to catch a glimpse of the Arenal Volcano.

-For the second half of the trip we decided to hit the sand in Playa Hermosa.
-This post focuses on our time spent in La Fortuna, you can read more about our time at the beach here.
+For the second half of the trip we decided to hit the beach in Playa Hermosa.
+You can read more about our time at the beach here.